Male Infertility: Causes, Treatment and Prevention

 - Motility – movement and number of active cells.
 Movement is rated from 0-4, with a score over 3 considered good.
 The amount of active cells is rated in percentages from 1-100%, with 50% considered the minimum.

-Male infertility is most often treated by conventional methods that include one or more of the following:
+Conventional methods include one or more of the following:

 - Taking medications to help increase sperm production